-2016 Purchased Electricity (millions of CkWh) First Quarter Second Quarter Third Quarter Fourth Quarter Full Year Cost t / CkWh Purchased electricity 5.12 5.17 5.67 5.63 21.59 \$ 5.49
+2016 Purchased Electricity (millions of CkWh) 2016 Avg.
+First Quarter Second Quarter Third Quarter Cost / CkWh Purchased electricity 5.12 5.17 5.67 5.63 21.59 \$5.49

 Environmental Matters

 Environmental compliance requirements are a significant factor affecting our business.
 We employ processes in the manufacture of containerboard, paper, and pulp, which result in various discharges, emissions and waste disposal.
 These processes are subject to numerous federal, state, local and foreign environmental laws and regulations.
 We operate and expect to continue to operate, under environmental permits and similar authorizations from various governmental authorities that regulate such discharges, emissions, and waste disposal.
 The most significant of these laws affecting the Company are: